 Benefits of Using a Straight Razor

-Wet shaving today seems to be dominated by safety razors, so why should you give straight razors a try?
+Wet shaving today seems to be dominated by safety razors, so why should you give straight razors (and perhaps even Japanese straight razors) a try?
 They may not be easy, but we do think straight razors have some unique benefits that merit consideration.

 They’re cool.
 Just look at them!
 Using a straight razor means very literally scraping your face with an ultra-sharp knife.
 That’s pretty gnarly.
 If you’re all about that old-school masculine aesthetic, this is definitely one way to show it to the world.

 Baby smooth skin.
 As for functionality, straight razors trounce almost all other shaving tools when it comes to how close of a shave they can give.
 With a straight razor, there is nothing keeping your blade from making close contact with your skin, so while shaving with them can be tricky, it’ll also get your skin incredibly smooth and hairless.